Gail Platt: Storylines

 Gail Potter is introduced as a friend of Tricia Hopkins (Kathy Jones).
 She is first seen as a teenager in July 1974 when she tells Ray Langton (Neville Buswell) that Tricia fancies him.
 In April 1975, Gail discovers that the man her mother was living with – Frank Peterson – isn't her father as she thought.
 Angry, Gail leaves home, moving into the shop flat with her co-worker/former schoolfriend, Tricia.
 Gail is plagued by nuisance telephone calls and when phone engineer John Lane turns up one evening to catch the culprit, Gail realises that it is him.
 Luckily, Emily Bishop (Eileen Derbyshire) sees him go in, her suspicions aroused, and the police are called.
 After the warehouse they work in burns down, Gail and Tricia work in the Corner Shop, but when Renee Bradshaw (Madge Hindle) buys the shop and flat in June 1976, the girls are evicted.
-Tricia leaves Weatherfield and Elsie Tanner (Pat Phoenix) returns.
+Tricia leaves Weatherfield and Elsie Howard (Pat Phoenix) returns.
 Elsie ensures that Gail can stay in the flat.
 Elsie and Gail find work at Sylvia's Separates and move into No 11.
 She loses her virginity to Roy Thornley but discovers that he is married and Gail is cited in a messy divorce.
 In December 1976, Sylvia's Separates is taken over by Mike Baldwin (Johnny Briggs) and renamed the Western Front.
 Elsie is moved from boutique manager to factory supervisor, and Gail is promoted to manager with Suzie Birchall (Cheryl Murray), working for her.
 In early 1977, Suzie joins Elsie and Gail at No 11, and the three women become one of the programme's most popular groups.